NilsGies/MinPlotX/README.md

 ### Highlights of MinPlotX
 - The program can read as input various types of data files (*e.g.*, .txt, .csv, .xlsx) that contain columns of data as mass percents (wt %) of oxides (or elements for sulfides).
 Input data columns can be arranged in any order.
 - Input data can include metadata such as mineral name, sample name, analysis location (e.g., core, mantle, rim), rock type, metamorphic grade, transect/line distance, or any other kind of metadata.
-- Metadata can be used to classify mineral analyses during plotting (*e.g*., plotting cores vs rims with different colors, symbols, etc).
+- Metadata can be used to classify mineral analyses during plotting (*e.g*., plotting cores vs rims with different colors, symbols, etc.).
 - In addition to predefined classification plots provided automatically for various minerals, users can create and modify their own diagrams.
 - Advanced users can modify or create new functions for mineral formula recalculation and plotting routines in the uncompiled version of MinPlotX.